Rajpratik71/linux-manPages/msginit.md

        msginit [OPTION]

 DESCRIPTION
        Creates a new PO file, initializing the meta information with values from the user's environment.

        Mandatory arguments to long options are mandatory for short options too.

    Input file location:
        -i, --input=INPUTFILE
               input POT file

        If no input file is given, the current directory is searched for the POT file.
 If it is -, standard input is read.

    Output file location:
        -o, --output-file=FILE
               write output to specified PO file

        If no output file is given, it depends on the --locale option or the user's locale setting.
-If it is -, the results are written to stan‐ dard output.
+If it is -, the results are written to standard output.

    Input file syntax:
        -P, --properties-input